-In the changing times of professionalism and intense competition, it has become very important for an ambitious individual to look for and decide on options which are not only lucrative but also innovative and different in their approach.
+In the changing times of professionalism and intense competition, it has become essential for an ambitious individual to look for and decide on options which are not only lucrative but also innovative and different in their approach.

-Waste management careers are available for aspirants in various options, forms, scales and categories.
-While deciding on a suitable option for a career in this field, it is first important that the individual concerned analyses his own preferences and capabilities.
+Waste management careers are available for aspirants in various options, forms, scales, and categories.
+While deciding on a suitable choice for a career in this field, it is first important that the individual concerned analyses his preferences and capabilities.

 Similarly, as a part of the waste management careers, another attractive and challenging option is to choose a job at the managerial level.
 With a prior qualification in managerial skills or administrative traits, an individual can become well armed to take up a job in planning various waste management strategies.
 Such strategies and consultations are usually needed by companies and individuals who are interested in formulating a comprehensive plan for waste management which will help them manage their resources better.